Lesson Ideas for using Globetracker’s Mission

 - Have students respond to all “think aloud” questions from the episode by discussing them with their partners.
 Spot-check for understanding with a pop-quiz, by “high-stakes” questions to random students: “your answer will be the grade for the entire class,” or by asking “ticket out the door” questions.

 - After about a month of getting used to the “mission” format, have each pair of students create their own ongoing simple “mission” on any school-appropriate topic, using the skills and terms Geo and Meri discuss.
 One possibility is to connect their mission to a curriculum topic being discussed in another subject, such as following the path of the characters in a literature selection or visiting volcanoes around the globe as part of science class.
 As each week proceeds, add to the list of “required” concepts and terms so students know what information MUST be included in their mission so far.
-A wiki is ideal for this, because students can work collaboratively, and you can tell who is doing the work.
-Give each “mission” pair its own page within the wiki.

 As outside enrichment or homework